trilitech/tezos-developer-docs/src/pages/baking/introduction/index.md

 Prospective bakers must meet the following requirements:

-- Server available round the clock and stable internet connection
+- Server available round the clock, and stable internet connection
 - At least 8GB of RAM
 - SSD disk (preferably with more than 100GB storage)
 - At least 6,000ꜩ as a staking balance (own funds + delegated balance)

-The more Tez a baker holds in his staking balance, the higher his chances to bake blocks and earn baking rewards.
+The more Tez a baker holds in his staking balance, the higher their chances to bake blocks and earn baking rewards.

-### Liquid Proof-of-Stake and delegation
+### Liquid Proof-of-Stake and Delegation

 On Tezos, baking rights are attributed randomly but proportionally to the staking balance.
 A Tez holder may: